Advocacy and Support

 DHS Proposed Duration of Status Rule

-UPDATE FROM NAFSA: "When the Biden Administration issued its Regulatory Freeze memorandum on January 20, 2021, DHS had not yet sent a final duration of status rule to OMB for review or to the Office of the Federal Register for publication, paragraph 1 of the Regulatory Freeze memorandum would likely mean that no final rule could advance 'until a department or agency head appointed or designated by the President after noon on January 20, 2021, reviews and approves the rule.'"
+- January 2021 update from NAFSA: "When the Biden Administration issued its Regulatory Freeze memorandum on January 20, 2021, DHS had not yet sent a final duration of status rule to OMB for review or to the Office of the Federal Register for publication, paragraph 1 of the Regulatory Freeze memorandum would likely mean that no final rule could advance 'until a department or agency head appointed or designated by the President after noon on January 20, 2021, reviews and approves the rule.'"

 On September 25, 2020, the Department of Homeland Security published a proposed rule that seeks to eliminate the practice of Duration of Status and replace it with a date certain I-94 end date.
 Instead of being admitted for the duration of the program of study (D/S), individuals applying for admission in either F or J status would be admitted for the length of time indicated by the program end date noted on their Form I-20 or DS-2019, plus a period of 30 days following their program end date.
 At this time this is only a proposed rule and it is unclear if and when it will become a final rule.